Welcome to an Evening of Jazz and Cabaret 2019

 The profits will go to Norfolk-based Keeping Abreast, who support women who have undergone breast cancer surgery and are now considering or undergoing reconstruction, and London-based national research charity Breast Cancer Now.

-The show is generously sponsored for the 13th consecutive year by Newsmakers, the dynamic PR and Reputation Management agency, with generous support from Barkers Print, TPDS, Posterity-IT, and Allens Pianos of Great Yarmouth.
+The show is generously sponsored by Hansells Solicitors & Financial Advisers, with generous support from Barkers Print, TPDS, Posterity-IT, and Allens Pianos of Great Yarmouth.

 A Message from Chris